arsam31/SAAC02-Notes/README.md

 can impact your application.
 If you are using Multi-AZ, the snapshot occurs on the standby replica.

-Manual snapshots don't expire, you have to clean them yourself.
+Imp or Exam : Manual snapshots don't expire, you have to clean them yourself.
 Automatic Snapshots can be configured to make things easier.

 In addition to automated backup, every 5 minutes database transaction logs are